triplea-game/lobby-server/README.md

 docker compose up
 ```

-Lobby will be running on localhost:8080
+Lobby will be running on localhost with a random port number

+(TODO: add env variable so we can do something like: `LOBBY_PORT=8080 docker compose up`)